 Now yaw your quadcopter to turn around and then fly to the adjacent edge of that edge.
 Your goal in this mission is to pitch, roll and yaw to fly along the perimeter of the square!

-Remember – Do not rush this.
+Remember – Do not rush this lesson on how to fly a drone.
 Make it deliberate and controlled.
 Stop at each edge.
 If you manage to complete a round, give yourself a candy with each completion.
 If you fall off the line of the perimeter by rushing things, slap yourself.